-Under the sweltering midsummer sun, Isaac Benson ran over to a group of people exiting the Boise river and lifted their raft onto a trailer bed — the daily drill.
+Under the sweltering midsummer sun, Isaac Benson ran over to a group of people getting out of the Boise river and lifted their raft onto a trailer bed — the daily drill.
 His team was camped out in Ann Morrison Park greeting Boise locals and visitors who were eager to float the river.
-This is how Isaac has spent his last four summers.
+This is how Isaac spent his last four summers.

 Working for Boise River Rafts and Tubes runs in Isaac’s family.
-His older brother worked several summers on the river, so Isaac was encouraged to try it.
-He wasn’t thrilled about the job when he started working in the warehouse but grew to enjoy the environment and his coworkers when he got to work right by the river, interact with customers, and be in the sun.
-He had a blast working with other college students – including some Boise State football players.
+His older brother worked several summers on the river and encouraged Isaac to try it.
+Isaac wasn’t thrilled about the job when he started working in the warehouse but grew to enjoy the environment and his coworkers when he got to work along by the river, interact with customers and be in the sun.
+The best part was working with other college students – including some Boise State football players.

-Isaac has lived in Boise his whole life, but his summer job has given him a whole new appreciation for the Boise River, the people who enjoy it every year, and the skills he’s learned along the way.
+Isaac has lived in Boise his whole life, but his summer job renewed his appreciation for the Boise River, the Boisians who enjoy it every year and the skills he’s learned along the way.

 Making connections

-One of the best things about working on the river, in Isaac’s mind, is interacting and networking with lots of different people including many Boise State students.
+One of Isaac’s favorite things about working on the river is interacting and networking with lots of different people including many Boise State students.
 “You meet a bunch of cool people working down there,” he said.
 “Even just people you talk to who get off the river.
-It could be someone you’ve seen in class or something and they’re like ‘Let’s float next time!’ and you connect that way.”
+It could be someone you’ve seen in class or something and they’re like, ‘Let’s float next time!’ and you connect that way.”

 Taking responsibility